ocpi/ocpi/README.md

-This branch contains the development of the next version of OCPI, currently it is expected to be OCPI 2.2.
+This branch contains the development of OCPI 3.0

+TODO Update readme.

 ## Contents